 '''

 the security administrator."

 ::= { schedEntry 1 }

 schedName OBJECT-TYPE

 SYNTAX SnmpAdminString (SIZE(1..32))

 MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "The locally-unique, administratively assigned name for this

 scheduling entry.
 This object allows a schedOwner to have

 multiple entries in the schedTable."

 ::= { schedEntry 2 }

 schedDescr OBJECT-TYPE

 SYNTAX SnmpAdminString

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The human readable description of the purpose of this

 scheduling entry."

-DEFVAL { ''H }
+DEFVAL { "" }

 ::= { schedEntry 3 }

 schedInterval OBJECT-TYPE

 SYNTAX Unsigned32

+UNITS

-UNITS "seconds"
+"seconds"

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The number of seconds between two action invocations of

 a periodic scheduler.
 Implementations must guarantee

 that action invocations will not occur before at least

 schedInterval seconds have passed.

 The scheduler must ignore all periodic schedules that

 have a schedInterval value of 0.
 A periodic schedule

 with a scheduling interval of 0 seconds will therefore

 never invoke an action.

 Implementations may be forced to delay invocations in the

 face of local constraints.
 A scheduled management function

 should therefore not rely on the accuracy provided by the

-scheduler implementation."
+scheduler implementation.

+Note that implementations which maintain a list of pending

+activations must re-calculate them when this object is

+changed."

-DEFVAL \{0\}
+DEFVAL

+{ 0 }

+'''

+'''

 ::= { schedEntry 4 }

 schedWeekDay OBJECT-TYPE

+SYNTAX

 BITS {

-SYNTAX

-'''

-'''

 sunday(0),

 monday(1),

 tuesday(2),

 wednesday(3),

 thursday(4),

 friday(5),

 saturday(6)

-}

 MAX-ACCESS read-create

-STATUS

-current
+STATUS current

 DESCRIPTION

 "The set of weekdays on which the scheduled action should

 take place.
 Setting multiple bits will include several

 weekdays in the set of possible weekdays for this schedule.

 Setting all bits will cause the scheduler to ignore the

-weekday."

-DEFVAL \{ \{\} \}
+weekday.

+Note that implementations which maintain a list of pending

+activations must re-calculate them when this object is

+changed."

+DEFVAL { { } }

 ::= { schedEntry 5 }

 schedMonth OBJECT-TYPE

-SYNTAX

-BITS {
+SYNTAX BITS {

 january(0),

 february(1),

 march(2),

 april(3),

 may(4),

 june(5),

 july(6),

 august(7),

 september(8),

 october(9),

 november(10),

 december(11)

-}

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The set of months during which the scheduled action should

 take place.
 Setting multiple bits will include several

 months in the set of possible months for this schedule.

-Setting all bits will cause the scheduler to ignore the

-month."

-DEFVAL \{ \{\} \}

-::= { schedEntry 6 }

-schedDay OBJECT-TYPE

-SYNTAX

-BITS {

-d1(0),

-d2(1), d3(2), d4(3), d5(4),

 '''

+Setting all bits will cause the scheduler to ignore the month.